Give2Peer/g2p-client-android/README.md

 - [ ] Feature: show items around as a list from closest to furthest.
 - [ ] Feature: communities.
 - [ ] Feature: a logging utility that we can more easily disable for production.
-- [ ] BugHunt: fail gracefully when item image type or size is unsupported.
+- [ ] BugHunt: fail gracefully when item image type or size is unsupported. (may be already done)
 - [ ] L10N:    español.
 - [ ] Feature: list notifications in the profile.
+- [ ] Feature: thank someone for an item.

 2.0.0